hugoalh/deno-lint-rules/docs/rules/no-duplicate-imports.md

 # `hugoalh/no-duplicate-imports`

 > [!CAUTION]
-> - Since v0.9.0, this rule is separated to other rules:
+> - Since v0.9.0, this rule is replaced by these rules:
 >   - [`hugoalh/no-duplicate-export-sources`][rule-hugoalh-no-duplicate-export-sources] for multiple `export`s with same source.
 >   - [`hugoalh/no-duplicate-import-identifiers`][rule-hugoalh-no-duplicate-import-identifiers] for multiple `import` identifiers with same reference.
 >   - [`hugoalh/no-duplicate-import-sources`][rule-hugoalh-no-duplicate-import-sources] for multiple `import`s with same source.